ndhoule/webpack-traceur-loader/README.md

 `runtime`: Set to `true` to disable inclusion of the Traceur runtime library in your built file.
 Defaults to `false`.

 All other options are passed directly to to the Traceur compiler.
-See [this list][Traceur options] for a list of all Traceur options.
+See [this list][Traceur options] for a list of all Traceur options, and see [this guide][ES6 options] for example usages of ES6 features supported by Traceur.

 ## Demo